๐Ÿ‡ง๐Ÿ‡ฏ Benin visa for Japanese citizens

 Benin visa, the full picture

-Most passports need a visa for Benin.
-US, EU, UK, Canadian, and Australian citizens get a visa on arrival.
-That's your first practical win.
+Most nationalities need a visa for Benin.
+US, Canadian, UK, and EU citizens can get a visa on arrival, but it's often quicker and easier to sort beforehand.

 How other passports enter Benin